chilipp15/ml-sovereign-default-prediction/2_BaselineModel/README.md

 ## Baseline Model Results

 ### Model Selection
-- **Baseline Model Type:** Random Forest or Ridge Regression for Clustering and XGBoost for Prediction
+- **Baseline Model Type:** Synthetic Controls for Clustering and XGBoost for Prediction
-- **Rationale:** Use of best fitting method for clustering and creating best synthetic twins.
-XGBoost is planned to be used for the prediction of default.
+- **Rationale:** Creating synthetic twins using approach of Abadie (2003).
+Estimation of residuals to identify when countries behave differently compared to similar countries.
+XGBoost is used for the prediction of default using the early warning indicator.

 ### Model Performance
 - **Evaluation Metric:** [e.g., Accuracy, F1-Score, Precision, Recall, MSE, MAE, R², etc.]